 answer-slack-queries

-This sweeps for questions directed at me personally, plus a small set of channels I watch, and drafts answers without posting them.
-The expensive part of a Slack reply isn’t typing, it’s rebuilding the context of what the person is actually asking, and if that’s done by the time I open the thread I can respond in thirty seconds instead of fifteen minutes.
+This sweeps for questions directed at me personally plus a small set of channels I watch, then drafts answers without posting them.
+The expensive part of a Slack reply isn’t typing, it’s rebuilding the context of what the person is actually asking.
+If that’s done by the time I open the thread, I can respond in thirty seconds instead of fifteen minutes.

 standup-update